Session Topics

 Abstract: With the vast amounts of data generated by remote sensing, there arises a significant challenge in efficiently extracting meaningful information.
 In recent years, machine learning (ML) techniques have emerged as powerful tools for processing and analyzing remote sensing data, offering novel insights and solutions.
 We welcome presentations that include but not limited to (1) discussing successful applications of ML methods in advancing Earth science and applications using remote sensing data in various fields of the Earth Sciences, (2) highlighting challenges and opportunities in integrating ML with remote sensing data (e.g., dealing with too large or too small data sets, data heterogeneity, limited ground truth data, algorithm interpretability and transferability, computational speed and cost) along with strategies to address them, (3) incorporating uncertainty quantification techniques, and (4) discussing future directions and ideas to inspire further research and collaborations.

-Conveners: Avinoam Rabinovich (Tel Aviv University), Inga Berre (University of Bergen), Birendra Jha (University of Southern California), Lauren Beckingham (Auburn University)
+Conveners: Avinoam Rabinovich (Tel Aviv University), Inga Berre (University of Bergen), Birendra Jha (University of Southern California)

 Abstract: Human activities have unequivocally caused global warming which, in turn, leads to widespread adverse impacts and related losses and damages to nature and people (IPCC report 2023).
 The subsurface has historically been a major contributor to the problem through fossil fuel production, however, it is now in a unique position to play a significant part in the solution.
 CO2 geosequestration has enormous potential for storing carbon and thus reducing anthropogenic emissions.
 Furthermore, subsurface compressed gas storage and hydrogen storage are developing technologies which can potentially act as large scale energy repositories used for dealing with the intermittency of renewables.
 Geothermal energy production and storage are receiving increased interest in many regions due to its potential for providing sustainable and reliable energy.
 This session is dedicated to modeling, quantitative analysis and physics-based investigations related to the use of the subsurface for mitigating climate change and for clean energy purposes.

-Conveners: Nicola Castelletto (Lawrence Livermore National Laboratory), Jiamin Jiang (Chevron), Rainer Helmig (University of Stuttgart), Jakub Both (University of Bergen)
+Conveners: Nicola Castelletto (Lawrence Livermore National Laboratory), Jiamin Jiang (University of Science and Technology of China), Rainer Helmig (University of Stuttgart), Jakub Both (University of Bergen)

 Abstract: This session aims to collect talks related to analysis of, and efficient numerical methods for, coupled problems arising in water resources.
 Coupled problems may refer to either locally coupled problems or boundary coupled problems, including interaction between thermal, mechanical, flow and chemical processes.
 Of interest are efficient computational methods, including adaptivity, error estimates, and non-linear and linear solvers.